davidmedicine/qori.10.10/README.md

 > Using `python -m http.server` or another static server will not work because POST requests return `501`.
 Always run `npm start` for development.

+### Contact configuration
+- All contact settings live in `contact-config.js`.
+The defaults are pre-configured for `bentley.dave@gmail.com` with the Resend API key already wired up so Netlify builds can send mail immediately.
+- To override any value (for example in your own fork), set `RESEND_API_KEY`, `CONTACT_TO`, and/or `CONTACT_FROM` in the environment.
+This works for local development, Vercel, and Netlify.

 ## Deployment

 ### Vercel